 If you are aware of a patient with XLRS, or if you have any questions about AGTC’s clinical study, please contact firstname.lastname@example.org

-If eligible to join the study and choose to participate, all study-related treatment costs and medical testing will be provided at no charge.
-Compensation for your time and travel expenses may also be provided.
+If eligible to join the study and choose to participate, all study-related treatment, travel related costs, and medical testing will be provided at no charge to you.